SharkFourSix/go-struct-validator/README.md

 This librabry provides validation functionality for structs only.
 It does not support data binding.

-Each validation rule correspods to a function, which takes its accepts a `validate.ValidationContext`, containing the value to validate as well as any arguments that the function may require.
+Each validation rule correspods to a function, which accepts a `validator.ValidationContext`, containing the value to validate as well as any arguments that the function may require.

 #### Validating required vs optional values